aboood40091/rio/README.md

 On Windows, the coordinate-system is changed to be compliant with GX2 and origin is set to upper left.
 However, this seems to affect scissors on Intel GPUs as they are not reversed accordingly.
 In case you are facing this issue, try defining the macro `RIO_WIN_GL_SCISSOR_INVERTED`.

+Currently, there is no way to trigger an exit from the code itself, but it will be added eventually.
+Moreover, do note that the main loop does not return **on Wii U** as the Window termination code calls `exit()` directly, as Cafe OS lets you not to worry about freeing resources.
+Therefore, if you have code you are expecting to run at the end of the application, do not rely on that.
+(This behavior may change in the future.)

 #### `LookAtCamera`
 Self-explanatory class for a look-at camera.
 See header for more.